ReactFinland/site/pages/blog/2018-10-21_Summary-of-GraphQL-Finland-2018-a769460ebfdd.md

 #### Speakers’ Dinner

 ![I think we were joking about Germans.
-Sorry Germans!](img/1__vPiMgLUh9eBQP55d2HyUhA.jpeg) I think we were joking about Germans.
-Sorry Germans!
+Sorry Germans!](img/1__vPiMgLUh9eBQP55d2HyUhA.jpeg)

 Usually, the highlights of a conference for the speakers are the dinner and the afterparty (or parties), so we tried our best.
 This time around, we took our speakers to the restaurant Passio for a six-course dinner.
 There were various wines available, and you could also get beer if the wines weren’t your thing.

 I felt people were enjoying their time and they got a taste of Finland in the form of a variety of fish, meat, and vegetable-based foods.
 Sadly no mämmi was available.

-![We don’t cook like this at home.](img/1__x__zkJSb2sMh2g1GDaphksg.jpeg) We don’t cook like this at home.
+![We don’t cook like this at home.](img/1__x__zkJSb2sMh2g1GDaphksg.jpeg)

 #### The Conference Day

-![The venue was a massive, 110 years old building built by the unions](img/1____XPFFREABrkifELO9yJfzg.jpeg) The venue was a massive, 110 years old building built by the unions
+![The venue was a massive, 110 years old building built by the unions](img/1____XPFFREABrkifELO9yJfzg.jpeg)

 As with React Finland, we had someone to design the program and invite speakers for it.
 This time around, it was up to Mikhail to figure out what might make sense.
 He felt we would have to be vendor neutral.
 That’s fitting given the history of Finland.
 We’ve always been between the east and the west and as such, forced to be the epitome of neutrality.